-No benefit of induction chemo, high-dose boost in anal cancerApril 26th, 2012 in Cancer /
+No benefit of induction chemo, high-dose boost in anal cancerApril 26, 2012 in Medicine & Health / Cancer

 (HealthDay) -- Neither induction chemotherapy (ICT) nor high-dose radiation boost is associated with an improvement in five-year colostomy-free survival (CFS) in patients with locally advanced anal canal carcinoma (LAACC), according to a study published online April 23 in the Journal of Clinical Oncology.

 To investigate whether dose escalation of the radiation boost or two cycles of ICT before radiotherapy would improve CFS, Didier Peiffert, M.D., Ph.D., of the Centre Alexis Vautrin in Vandoeuvre-le`s-Nancy, France, and colleagues conducted a randomized controlled trial involving 307 patients with LAACC tumors.
 Patients were randomly allocated to four treatment arms: two ICT cycles, radiochemotherapy, and standard-dose boost (A); two ICT cycles, radiochemotherapy, and high-dose boost (B); radiochemotherapy and standard-dose boost (C); and radiochemotherapy with high-dose boost (D).